Data analysis is one of the most challenging stages of any PhD research. During this stage, many students struggle with…

 You can manually calculate sample size using either Cochran’s formula or Slovin’s formula, depending on your research needs.

 – Cochran’s formula is: n = (Z^2 * p * (1-p)) / e^2.
-This formula is best suitable for large populations and when you have an estimated proportion (p).
+This formula is best suited for large populations and when you have an estimated proportion (p).

 – Slovin’s formula is: n = N / (1 + Ne²).
 This formula is useful when the population size (N) is known, but you do not have an estimated proportion